-When a loved one passes, there is often a lot to do.
-This includes deciding on cremation or burial (if plans have not been made ahead of time), notifying family and friends, organizing a funeral, getting their affairs in order, and more.
-While the decision to bury a loved one at a cemetery is relatively straightforward, families choosing cremation have more options.
-There are a number of memorial options available and dividing ashes can be an option for families that want to celebrate, honor and memorialize their loved one in more than one way.
+When a family member or friend passes, there is often a lot to do.
+This includes deciding on cremation or burial (if plans were not made ahead of time), letting family and friends know about the passing, organizing a funeral or memorial service, getting all of their affairs in order, and much more.
+While the decision to bury a loved one at a cemetery can be relatively straightforward, families who choose cremation have more options.
+With the increase in the amount of people choosing cremation, there are a number of new memorial options now available.
+In addition, dividing ashes of a loved one is an option many families are now electing to do - they are able to honor, celebrate, and memorialize their loved one in more than one way.

 Why Divide Ashes of a Loved One?

 There are many reasons why families choose to divide ashes of a loved one and have multiple memorials.
 We’ve outlined a few of the more common ones below:

 - Each Family Member Wants Their Own Memorial: Many times individual family members have different ideas, wishes and needs and it is simpler to share the ashes and allow each member to keep them or use them in a way that is important or meaningful to them.
 In addition, in many cases families are spread out throughout the country and each prefers to have a portion of the ashes with them.

 - Can’t Decide on Just One Memorial: With the growing number of unique memorial options available for families who choose cremation (as outlined below), many people can’t just decide on one memorial.
 There is no reason you can’t have multiple memorials.
 Many families do this and most memorial options work with as little or as much of a person’s cremated ashes as desired.

 - Multiple Memory Trees: Many people love the idea of The Living Urn’s patented tree urn and planting system that grows a living tree memorial and some want to have multiple tree memorials planted – this could include one for each family member, one at a hometown and the other on their favorite golf course, one at their church and another at home, and so on.